 Subscribe to Our Newsletter for Exclusive Insights

+You need to provide a letter from the company or the institution requesting to stop the licensing temporarily, a letter from the Ministry of Human Resources and Emiratisation indicating the absence of sponsored people on the license, and a report from the inspection division in DED.
 In Dubai, companies may keep their trade licenses inactive for three years by paying a certain freezing fee.
 However, they cannot extend it beyond that specific period.

 Yes, the dissolution of a company can be canceled before the issuance of the payment voucher, as at this stage the liquidation process is not yet finalized, so the company can submit a formal request to DED to withdraw the application.
 Shareholders may need to pass another resolution to continue operations and cancel any published liquidation notices.
 However, once the payment voucher is issued or official steps like visa cancellations begin, reversing the process becomes more complex and may require additional approvals or a new license application.